-Department Head: Ms. Faten Kobbi
+Department Head: Ms. Rebecca Tang

-The Mathematics program is designed to offer the student courses including computational skills, algebra, geometry, logical reasoning, statistics, pre-calculus and calculus.
-A primary objective of the program is to provide every student with a sound working knowledge of the mathematics necessary to succeed in their chosen post-graduation field.
-The diversity of our program enables the student to pursue interests in the workplace, apprenticeship programs and in college or university education.
+The Mathematics program is designed to provide every student with a sound working knowledge of the mathematics necessary to succeed in their chosen post-graduation field.
+The diversity of our course offerings not only helps students develop skills in computation, algebra, geometry, logical reasoning, statistics, pre-calculus and calculus, but also empowers them to pursue interests in the workplace, apprenticeship programs and in college or university education.